My Time As A City Boy

 Things were going well at the water district.
 It was just me out in the field and Jennifer, a girl my age, running the office.
 We got along well, though apparently, she was upset because she’d been promised the general manager role when Bob Ray retired.
 That was before I came along, so there was some friction, but overall, we were fine.
 We learned a lot from each other; I explained what went on in the field, and she taught me about the daily ins and outs of the office.

 Eventually, they hired another field guy, Stan, who’d been dealing with similar frustrations at a neighboring city.
 We had a lot in common and often roamed our large coverage area.
-On slow days, Stan liked to find a cornfield to park his truck and nap, just like my old city co-workers.
+On slow days, Stan liked to find a cornfield to park his truck and nap.
 Our district ran along the Mississippi, so I’d often document a family of bald eagles that nested there.
 They flew in every morning to hunt geese, using the rice fields as a migration stop.

 Say Hi Stan